airladon/ThisIGet/src/content/Math/Geometry_1/SimilarTriangles/explanation/equalAnglesAreSimilarProof/content.md

 Now, we arbitrarily selected the top angle as the angle to align the small and large triangles.
 Had we selected the bottom left, then we could do the same exercise and find the ratio of the corresponding left sides and corresponding bottom sides of the triangles is also the same.

-Thus the ratio of all corresponding side pairs are the same, and so we can see **if triangles share the same angles, then their corresponding sides have the same proportion, and they are therefore similar triangles**.
+Thus the ratio of all corresponding side pairs are the same, and so we can see **if triangles share the same corresponding angles, then their corresponding sides have the same proportion, and they are therefore similar triangles**.